Posted on Sunday, September 1st, 2024 at 9:00 am

 In Alabama, workers’ compensation benefits for permanent partial disabilities are calculated based on the body part affected and the severity of the disability.
 The state uses a schedule of injuries to determine the number of weeks for which benefits will be paid.

-For example, the loss of a thumb might entitle you to 62 weeks of benefits, while the loss of an arm at the shoulder could result in 222 weeks of benefits.
+For example, the loss of a thumb might entitle you to 62 weeks of benefits, while losing an arm at the shoulder could result in 222 weeks of benefits.
 The weekly benefit amount is typically 66 2/3 percent of your average weekly wage, subject to state-mandated maximums.

-For injuries not listed on the schedule, such as back injuries, benefits are calculated based on your loss of earning capacity.
-This takes into account factors such as your ability to return to your previous job or find other suitable employment.
+Benefits are calculated based on your loss of earning capacity for injuries not listed on the schedule, such as back injuries.
+This considers factors such as your ability to return to your previous job or find other suitable employment.

 Imagine that your average weekly wage is $600 and that your doctor assigned a 25 percent impairment rating to your arm after a work injury.
 An arm is worth 222 weeks on the schedule, and 25 percent of 222 is 55.5.
-To arrive at your PPD benefit, you would multiply two-thirds of your average weekly wage (which would be $400 in this scenario) by 55.5 weeks, and that would be your benefit.
+To arrive at your PPD benefit, you would multiply two-thirds of your average weekly wage ($400 in this scenario) by 55.5 weeks, which would be your benefit.
 Four hundred dollars x 55.5 weeks = $22,200.

 How to Qualify for Permanent Partial Disability Benefits